marktennyson/fastapi-mailman/README.md

 2. Fork and clone this repository.
 3. Make some changes as required.
 4. Write unit test to showcase its functionality.
-5. Submit a pull request under `main` branch.
+5. Submit a pull request under the `master` branch.

 #### Run this project on your local machine.
 To run this project on your local machine please [click here](https://marktennyson.github.io/fastapi-mailman/Contributing)